Sign up for the DPO Europe Newsletter

 Standard Contractual Clauses (SCC) supplement or replace the DPA in the case of cross-border data transfers.

-When we are going to transfer data from the EU outside the EU, the DPA alone may not be enough.
-In order to perform a cross-border transfer, we first need to know whether the country provides an adequate (sufficient) level of data protection.
+When we are going to transfer data from the EU outside the EU, the DPA itself may not be enough.
+To perform a cross-border transfer, we need to know whether the country provides an adequate level of data protection.
 If the country is “inadequate,” you can find out how to handle a cross-border data transfer here.

-In brief, you can use these very SCC approved by the European Commission.
-Standard Contractual Clauses (SCC) is a model contract that is concluded between the controller and the processor.
+You can use these very SCC approved by the European Commission.
+Standard Contractual Clauses (SCC) is a model contract.
+It is concluded between the controller and the processor.
 Its form cannot be changed because it is standard.
-However, situations may arise where additional provisions need to be specified, such as the allocation of costs for audits of personal data protection.
-Then we do the following: the company concludes a DPA with these additional provisions, and the SCC is an appendix to it.
+However, situations where extra provisions need to be specified may arise.
+For example the allocation of costs for audits of personal data protection.
+Then we do the following: the company concludes a DPA with these extra provisions, and the SCC is an appendix to it.

 Privacy notice (policy)

-The privacy notice (policy) is a public document that describes the fate of the personal data that the customer entrusts to us.
-It explains, for example, what personal data is processed by the company and to whom it is transfered.
+The privacy notice (policy) is a public document that describes the fate of the customer’s personal data.
+It explains, for example, what personal data we process the company and to whom we transfer it.

-In the past, before the widespread dissemination of the GDPR, only lawyers could understand the text of the document: it had too many complicated terms and constructions.
-Today, according to one of the requirements of the GDPR (Article 12 of the GDPR), a company must inform users not by means of legal language, but in a concise, transparent, understandable way, without using complex terminology (interactivity is only encouraged).
-For more details on what and how to write in privacy notices (policies), see GDPR articles 12, 13, and 14, or below in the text.
+In the past, before the widespread dissemination of the GDPR, only lawyers could understand the text of the document.
+It had too many complicated terms and constructions.
+Today, according to Article 12 of the GDPR, a company must inform users not by means of legal jargon.
+It should be concise, transparent, understandable way, without complex terminology.
+Also interactivity is only encouraged.
+For more details on what and how to write in privacy notices (policies), see GDPR articles 1213, and 14, or below in the text.

-There are slight differences in the requirements depending on whether the company collects personal data directly from the data subject or through intermediaries (recipients).
+There are slight differences in the requirements depending on how the company collects personal data.
+It can be direct collection from the data subject or through intermediaries (recipients).
 Let’s look at each case.

-If a company collects personal data from an individual directly, it must include the following information in the policy:
+Case 1: a company collects personal data from an individual directly.
+Then privacy notice must include the following information:

-If the organization receives your data indirectly (through another company), then the privacy policy should include all the same information, except for the last point.
-Plus, we must list the types (categories) of personal data that are obtained about the person from a third-party source.
+Case 2: the organization receives data through another company.
+Then the privacy policy should include all the same information, except for the last point.
+Plus, you must list the types (categories) of personal data you get about the person from a third-party source.

 A privacy policy is a unique document for each company, so a template privacy policy will not work.
-“Data Privacy Office” has developed a special privacy policy checklist that will not allow you to miss anything when you create a privacy policy “from scratch”, or you can check the correctness of an already created document.
+“Data Privacy Office” has developed a special privacy policy checklist.
+It will not allow you to miss anything when you create a privacy policy “from scratch”.
+Also you you can check the correctness of an already created document.

 Love to work together